mr2rm/restbucks-challenge/README.md

 ## Tests

-- Write unit tests for your code with a good coverage
+- Write unit tests for your code with good coverage

 ## Task